 It is rumored that the “real” Cinderella Castle – the one that inspired Walt – is the Neuschwanstein Castle in Germany.
 If you compare the two castles there are many similarities with the turrets and colors used.

-17. It is not the tallest building at Disney World
+17. The Castle isn’t the Tallest Building at Disney World

 It may look like the tallest but the Cinderella Castle isn’t!
-Currently the tallest sculpture at Disney World is Expedition Everest (one of our dad, Dave’s least favorite rides but his daughters’ favorites!).
+Currently the tallest sculpture at Disney World is Expedition Everest in Disney’s Animal Kingdom (one of our dad, Dave’s least favorite rides but his daughters’ favorites!).

 Even with the height of the castle being 189 feet, Federal Aviation Administration placed a permanent Flight Restriction over the entire Walt Disney World Resort in Orlando, Florida to keep everyone safe.